- Search The Registry

 Oliver Tambo, a Black African politician, and activist, was born on this date in 1917.

 Oliver Reginald Tambo was born in the village of Kantolo near Bizana in Pondoland, South Africa.
 His mother, Julia, was the third wife of Mzimeni Tambo, the son of a farmer and assistant salesman at a local trading store.
-Tambo’s parents were traditionalists but also saw the importance of western education, and he was sent to school.
-As he grew older, he developed a desire to leave home and gain wider experience, and he enrolled at the missionary school at Flagstaff called Holy Cross.
+Tambo’s parents were traditionalists but also saw the importance of Western education, and he was sent to school.
+As he grew older, he desired to leave home and gain wider experience, and he enrolled at the missionary school at Flagstaff called Holy Cross.
 His father could not afford his fees, but the school found sponsorship for him through two white-English sisters.

-One of his older brothers, who was working as a migrant laborer in Natal, also sent a part of his wages to cover additional costs.
+One of his older brothers, working as a migrant laborer in Natal, also sent a part of his wages to cover additional costs.
 After five years at Holy Cross, he was accepted at St Peter’s, a well-known school for Black children in Johannesburg.
 He was exposed to youngsters of other traditional African cultures and institutionalized segregation and white racism for the first time.

-In 1933, when he was 16, Tambo was orphaned when both of his parents passed away within a year.
+In 1933, when he was 16, Tambo was orphaned when his parents passed away within a year.
 During this time, Tambo achieved an excellent pass, which resulted in the Eastern Cape assembly of chiefs, the Bhunga, granting him a bursary to further his education at Fort Hare University.
-Tambo initially decided to study medicine, but no university medical school would accept Black students at the time.
+Tambo initially decided to study medicine, but no university medical school would accept Black students then.
 He chose a course in the sciences, and three years later, he graduated with a B.S. degree in mathematics and physics.